RuanVFachini/AutoOpenXML/Readme.md

-# AutoOpenXml
+# AutoOpenXML

-## 1 Why this lib exists?
+## 1 Why does this lib exist?

-### AutoOpenXml Was created for make easy the exportation of objects collections to the worksheet with theirs correct formats and smallest costs of implementation using  C# attributes annotations in classes and theirs fields
+### Using C# attributes annotations 'AutoOpenXML' was created to smooth the exportation process of object collections to the worksheet, providing the correct formats without great cost of implementation.

 ## 2 How to use